Shrey113/Adb-Device-Manager/README.md

 ## 🏆 Premium Capabilities

 Experience a full-fledged Android environment directly on your Windows desktop.
-Whether you’re a developer, power user, or casual enthusiast, these premium features ensure seamless integration between your PC and Android devices—all while delivering a lively and intuitive user experience.
+Whether you're a developer, power user, or casual enthusiast, these premium features ensure seamless integration between your PC and Android devices—all while delivering a lively and intuitive user experience.

 1. **:iphone: Full Android Environment in Windows**
    - **Multi-Window Interface:** Launch Android apps in separate, resizable windows, just like native Windows programs.